While giving back is his main passion, Chris works professionally in digital marketing.

 Across all mediums, Chris’ content has reached over 24,000,000 people and been read or viewed roughly 360,000,000 times.

-Other work Chris has done includes content for the ASAP Foundation out of New York City and their mission regarding substance abuse and harm reduction, as well as video production for artist J.O.
+Other work Chris has done includes content for the ASAP Foundation and A$AP Ferg out of New York City and their mission regarding substance abuse and harm reduction, as well as video production for renowned artist J.O.
 Jerusalem and Hip-Hop Mike, a former Hot 97 DJ.
 From 2023 to 2025, Chris worked in marketing as an employee-owner of A.W.
 Brown’s Pet & Garden in East Longmeadow, Massachusetts.
 His content landed in front of more than 930,000 people during his time at Brown’s.
 Somewhere in the middle of all this (he’ll admit the digital world moves too fast to remember all the dates), he also created content for HipHopVideoWorld and expanded into the automotive media world for HotCars.

 More about Chris…